vinicius98s/gstudio-dashboard/README.md

 ## Will you use a component library?
 Which one?
 Explain why.

 It's not exaclty a component library, but one I like to use when creating React components is [styled components](https://styled-components.com/) or [emotion](https://emotion.sh/docs/introduction).
-It simplifies a lot the styling in a elegant way, not to mention it already scss by default, so we can write a more powerful css.
+It simplifies a lot the styling in a elegant way, not to mention it already has `scss` by default, so we can write a more powerful css.

 ## How will you document the components to make them public for other members of your team can reuse components in the future?